Personality Changes: Causes & Treatment

 7. When someone's personality changes drastically?

-Drastic personality changes may signal underlying issues such as neurological conditions, trauma, or mental health disorders, requiring professional evaluation and support for understanding and managing the change.
+Drastic personality changes may signal underlying issues such as neurological conditions, trauma, or mental health disorders, requiring professional evaluation and support to understand and manage the change effectively.

 Whats app Health Packages Book an Appointment Second Opinion